 See a MOVIE CLIP outlining some of our research projects!
 See the research program through the eyes of undergraduate research assistant Kashiff Miranda in this rap (!) video.

 We are also part of a larger community of Marine Scientists affiliated with the University of Chicago.

-I am also part of the interdisciplinary Committee on Evolutionary Biology and the Center for Integrating Statistics and the Environmental Sciences (CISES) at the University of Chicago.
+I was also part of the interdisciplinary Center for Integrating Statistics and the Environmental Sciences (CISES) at the University of Chicago.

 I am a member of the University of Chicago’s Microbiome Center.